BRASILIA, Brazil (AP) — Brazil is a year from the World Cup, admitting to mistakes in its preparations but vowing to be ready in time.

 But not everybody is celebrating in Brazil as the World Cup approaches.
 There have been complaints because of the high costs of the stadiums and of the government's decision to suspend laws to abide by FIFA requirements.

-And on Saturday, the day Brazil opens the Confederations Cup against Japan, Rio residents evicted because of World Cup and Olympic projects will stage what they call a "People's Cup," calling attention to what they say are human rights violations.
+And on Saturday, the day Brazil opens the Confederations Cup against Japan, Rio residents evicted because of World Cup and projects for the 2016 Rio Olympics will stage what they call a "People's Cup," calling attention to what they say are human rights violations.
 Local organizers and government officials have said all evictions have happened according to law.

 Follow Tales Azzoni at http://twitter.com/tazzoni